mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 09 June 2025

-- The average temperature today is 16.18˚C,
+- The average temperature today is 15.16˚C,
-- With highs of 16.75˚C and lows of 15.93˚C,
+- With highs of 16.1˚C and lows of 14.82˚C,
-- It may feel like 15.58˚C with few clouds
+- It may feel like 14.48˚C with overcast clouds
-- The wind speed is 5.14m/s and visibility is 10000m
+- The wind speed is 4.92m/s and visibility is 10000m
-- The pressure is 1018hPa and humidity is 66%
+- The pressure is 1018hPa and humidity is 67%
 - The sun will rise at 03:49 and set at 20:25

 <!-- weather_marker ends -->